turastory/dagger-playground/docs/Note.md

 > @Inject on a constructor tells Dagger how to instantiate that class.
 We’ll see more shortly.

-Inject is..
+> Parameters to an @Inject constructor are the dependencies of the class.
+> Dagger will provide a class’s dependencies to instantiate the class itself.
+> Note that this is recursive: a dependency may have dependencies of its own!

+About Inject..

-- A connection between user of the dependency, and the provider - Component.
+- Inject is a connection between user of the dependency, and the provider - Component.
+- Inject is an edge between nodes in dependency graph.
+- Dependency resolving (instantiating the class) process is recursive.